tanerijun/vitaneri/README.md

 - [ ] Make sure the HTML structure of each page is correct
 - [ ] Run site through accessibility checker
 - [ ] Consider using [vscode icons](https://icones.js.org/collection/vscode-icons) for tools in about section
+- [ ] Make sure the spacing separating header and footer is consistent on every page.
+Don't put margin in <section> on every page, instead put it on the heading and footer to ensure consistency
+- [ ] May also consider adding Giscus